What Is Cetyl Ethylhexanoate?

 Cetyl ethylhexanoate is a synthetic ester of cetyl alcohol and 2-ethylhexanoic acid.
 Cetyl alcohol is a fatty alcohol produced through the reduction of palmitic acid, which is obtained from palm oil.
-Cetyl alcohol is commonly used in cosmetic formulation as an emollient, emulsifier, thickener, and surfactant.
-2-ethylhexanoic acid is a carboxylic acid that is widely used to prepare lipophilic metal derivatives that are soluble in nonpolar organic solvents.
+Cetyl alcohol is commonly used in the cosmetic formulation as an emollient, emulsifier, thickener, and surfactant which are all texture enhancing properties.

-In cosmetics and personal care products, cetyl ethylhexanoate functions as a skin and hair emollient, as well as a texture enhancer.
+In cosmetics and skincare products, cetyl ethylhexanoate functions as a skin and hair emollient, as well as a texture enhancer.

 As an emollient, cetyl ethylhexanoate works to soften, soothe, and lubricate the skin.
-It also acts as an occlusive agent by forming a protective, water-repelling film on the surface of skin.
+It also acts as an occlusive ingredient by forming a protective, water-repelling film on the surface of skin.
 The film helps to prevent evaporation of the skin’s natural moisture.
-Over time, this increases skin hydration by causing buildup of water in the stratum corneum (the uppermost layer of skin).
-Using a product that contains cetyl ethylhexanoate can help to improve symptoms such as skin dryness and flaking.
+Over time, this increases skin hydration by causing a buildup of water in the uppermost layers of skin.
+Using a product that contains cetyl ethylhexanoate may help to improve symptoms such as skin dryness and flaking.

 As a texture enhancer, cetyl ethylhexanoate improves the spreadability of a product and provides a velvety and silky feel to the skin that is non-greasy.
 Cetyl ethylhexanoate also imparts water-repelling characteristics to cosmetics and personal care products.
 It has exceptional clarity and low odor, making it ideal for fragranced products.
 Cetyl ethylhexanoate is also recommended for dry oil sprays, makeup removers, matte finish makeup, and for inclusion in moisturizers for oily skin.